embeepea-scratch/snapshot-feeder/README.md

 directory heirarchy, and generates or updates both the master feed file and the individual snapshot feed files accordingly.

-By default, when invoked with no arguments, the `feeder` examines both the existing images and the existing snapshot feed files present for each data source.
+By default, when invoked with no arguments, `feeder` examines both the existing images and the existing snapshot feed files present for each data source.
 If there are any images present that are not included in any existing snapshot feed files for the data source, it creates a new snapshot feed file for those images.
 (No new snapshot feed file is created for a data source if all the images for it are already contained in existing snapshot feed files.)
-For each new snapshot feed file it creates, the `feeder` script updates the master feed file by appending the URL of the new snapshot feed file to the end.
+For each new snapshot feed file it creates, `feeder` updates the master feed file by appending the URL of the new snapshot feed file to the end.